-Petitioner Stein asserts that the 2017 DSTS changes will triple the amount of material to be anaerobically digested and composted onsite.
+Petitioner Stein asserts that the 2017 DSTS changes triple the amount of material to be anaerobically digested and composted onsite.
 (POB 17; PRB 6-11.)

-WMAC and ACWMA's presentation of information was not as clear as it could have been.
-The information in the 2011 IS/ND and the 2017 Conformance Decision did not consistently identify the total capacity of the facility, the total amount delivered to the facility, the amount sorted at the facility, the amount of non-compost waste processed at the facility, the
+WMAC and ACWMA's presentation of information could have been clearer.
+The information in the 2011 IS/ND and the 2017 Conformance Decision did not consistently identify the total capacity of the facility, the total amount delivered to the facility, the amount sorted at the facility, the amount of non-compost waste processed at the facility, the capacity for onsite composting, the amount of composting input, and the amount of composting output.
+In addition, the 2011 IS/ND used tons per day as the unit of measurement and the 2017